-- NFER termly assessments inform teacher assessments (teacher assessment termly into DcPro in Yr 1 NFER only in summer term) - Learning walks to monitor the teaching of reading as well as the promotion of reading through classroom displays. - Resource audits to ensure books are current, desirable and link with the curriculum, children's interests and cover a wide range of text types. - Pupil discussion and interviews to understand their experience of reading both at school and at home to enable us to encourage the continuous development to support a life-long love of reading. - Year 1 reading is monitored by the class teacher half termly (one to one read) all other reading in Year 1 is delivered in guided reading and shared reading - Year 1 Phonics test in summer term (repeated in Year 2 for children who don't meet standard) - Phonics intervention work in Yr 3 for pupils not meeting age related expectations.
+- Termly assessments inform teacher assessments (teacher assessment termly into DcPro in Year 1 Testbase only in summer term) - Learning walks to monitor the teaching of reading as well as the promotion of reading through classroom displays. - Resource audits to ensure books are current, desirable and link with the curriculum, children's interests and cover a wide range of text types. - Pupil discussion and interviews to understand their experience of reading both at school and at home to enable us to encourage the continuous development to support a life-long love of reading.

+- Year 1 reading is monitored by the class teacher half termly (one to one read) all other reading in Year 1 is delivered in guided reading and shared reading - Year 1 Phonics screening checks carried out half-termly in preparation for the test in summer term (repeated in Year 2 for children who don't meet standard) - Phonics intervention work in Year 3 for pupils not meeting age related expectations.